Nnvvee96/planora.ai/docs/setup/deployment-guide.md

 | `vercel.build.json` | Configures build options with legacy-peer-deps |
 | `vercel-deploy.sh` | Shell script for manual deployments with Vercel CLI |

 These files ensure proper deployment with all necessary dependencies and configurations.
+They are located in the project's root directory.
+For a comprehensive overview of all project configuration files and their locations, please refer to the `docs/setup/configuration-guide.md`.

 ## Deployment Steps